MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-get-started.md

 For more information, see the [Defender for Endpoint Device discovery overview](/microsoft-365/security/defender-endpoint/device-discovery).

 > [!NOTE]
-> Devices listed on the **Computers & Mobile** tab, including those managed by Defender for Endpoint or otherwise, are not included in the number of [devices](enterprise-iot.md#identified-unique-devices) monitored by Defender for IoT.
+> Devices listed on the **Computers & Mobile** tab, including those managed by Defender for Endpoint or otherwise, are not included in the number of [devices](device-discovery.md#identified-unique-devices) monitored by Defender for IoT.

-#### Purchase the standalone licenses
+#### Purchase the standalone license

-To purchase standalone licenses:
+To purchase the standalone full license:

 1. Go to the [Microsoft 365 admin center](https://portal.office.com/AdminPortal/Home#/catalog) **Billing > Purchase services**.
 If you don't have this option, select **Marketplace** instead.